Alex Baroni

-Alex Baroni, born Alessandro Guido Baroni (22 December 1966 – 13 April 2002) was an Italian singer, active between 1994 and 2002.
+Alessandro Guido "Alex" Baroni (22 December 1966 – 13 April 2002) was an Italian singer, active between 1994 and 2002.
 He released four albums during his lifetime.
-A fifth posthumous record, a tribute album, and two more collections (one of which double, both of them containing previously unreleased material, and his greatest songs) came out after his death in 2002.
+A fifth record, a tribute album, and two more collections (one of which double, both of them containing previously unreleased material, and his greatest songs) came out after his death in 2002.

-Biography
+Early life and career

 He was born to Carlo, a physicist, and Marina, a mathematician.
 His parents passed on their passion for science to both him and his younger brother Guido (also born on 22 December, but in 1968).
 In fact, Alex graduated in chemistry at the University of Milan and at the beginning of his career as a musician he worked for several years as a chemistry teacher in public and private technical institutes, while Guido graduated in mechanical engineering and obtained a chair at the Department of Electronics, Information and Bioengineering of the Polytechnic University of Milan.